 Beginning at 10th level, you gain resistance to fire damage.

-In addition, whenever you use your indomitable class feature you may double your Strength or Dexterity modifier for all attack and damage rolls, ability checks, and saving throws until the end of your next turn.
+In addition, whenever you use your indomitable class feature you may roll an additional 1d6 for all attack and damage rolls, ability checks, and saving throws until the end of your next turn.
 You may gain a level of exhaustion to roll 1d4 and extend this bonus for a number of rounds equal to the result.

 Starting at 15th level, you have mastered the measured advance.
 Swift enough to get you where you are going, but careful enough to punish those who oppose you.